By Stephanie Smarrelli

 Australia’s netball young guns make up the team with the side headlined by Lucy Austin and Kim Jenner both returning for their third series.

-The Aussies will have plenty of firepower in defence with Ruby Bakewell-Doran and Rudi Ellis joining Jenner while Teigan O’Shannassy has been named as a reserve.
+The Aussies will have plenty of firepower in defence with Ruby Bakewell-Doran and Teigan O’Shannassy joining Jenner.

-In the midcourt, SSN dual-premiership player Tayla Williams will rotate through centre with Lightning speedster Leesa Mi Mi and Vixen Zara Walters.
-Amy Sligar has been named as the sides’ midcourt reserve.
+In the midcourt, SSN dual-premiership player Tayla Williams will rotate through centre with Lightning speedster Leesa Mi Mi and GIANTS' Amy Sligar.

 While in the spotlight to slot all the long bombs will be Austin joined by Thunderbirds teammate Lauren Frew, long-range specialist Reilley Batcheldor and GIANT Matisse Letherbarrow.
 Supporting them as a reserve will be Sophie Fawns.